 Regardless of the circumstances surrounding the incident of sexual misconduct or the individuals involved, Kenyon has counselors and advocates to help you in the healing process.
 Support can be provided in a variety of ways, including connecting you to local resources abroad or campus-based resources.
 If you or someone you know has experienced sexual misconduct, you may contact the Kenyon Sexual Misconduct Advisors for peer support, information about resources, and guidance with decision making.
 They can be reached 24/7 at: (740) 358-1544, calls or texts, or by email at firstname.lastname@example.org.
 For urgent cases, a College counselor is on call 24/7.
 In order to be placed in contact with that person, you should call Campus Safety at (740) 427-5000 and request the Counselor on Call be contacted.
 To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to report any incident directly to the Title IX Coordinator.

-If an accused perpetrator of sexual misconduct is a member of the Kenyon community, then Kenyon has the ability to investigate and impose sanctions for any violations of our Title IX and Intimate Partner Violence Policy.
+If an accused perpetrator of sexual misconduct is a member of the Kenyon community, then Kenyon has the ability to investigate and impose sanctions for any violations of our Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII.
 Regardless of the identity of the alleged perpetrator, all survivors have access to the support of Kenyon.
 However, Kenyon’s ability to investigate or adjudicate a complaint may be limited by the level of control it has over the learning environment and the alleged perpetrator.
 For example, if an alleged perpetrator is a member of the host university’s student body, enrolled in another school’s study abroad program or a third-party provider, Kenyon’s ability to investigate a situation or sanction an individual is limited, although we will work with the program, provider or the host university to take action to the greatest extent possible.
 Furthermore, local laws and/or the policies of a host organization may further govern your legal options.

 Kenyon College encourages individuals to report incidents of sexual misconduct to the Title IX coordinator or local law enforcement officials.
 Timely reporting to the police is an important factor in successful investigation and prosecution of crimes, including sexual violence crimes, and may lead to the arrest of an offender or aid in the investigation of other incidents.
 Kenyon can assist students in reporting sexual misconduct to the Title IX coordinator, local law enforcement or the nearest U.S. embassy or consulate.
 We also encourage you to report the incident to a trusted individual working with your off-campus study program.
 These individuals are typically experts in the local community and can help to determine appropriate resources and responses.
 If you feel your program is not adequately supporting you, the Center for Global Engagement would like to know in order to assist you, and to ensure our partners are equally committed to ensuring your continuing success.